To attract tenants, especially good tenants you want to present your property in the best possible light.

 Here they have focused on the fireplace feature, and kept it neat and perfectly straight.

 The difference between an iPhone and a standard DSLR camera is pretty huge.
 Whilst an iPhone will get you adequate photos, it may be worth your while investing in a quality camera.

-For your references an iPhone 8 has an 8 megapixel camera.
-A standards DSLR has a 21 megapixel camera.
+For your reference, an iPhone 8 has an 8-megapixel camera.
+A standards DSLR has a 21-megapixel camera.

 More is more.
 Take as many pictures as you think you might need, and then take 5 more of each shot.
 When you’re going through them later, you may find that the first image you take is the best, but more often than not the 3rd, 4th, or 5th is just way better.